 At the heart of the Orchestra’s residencies is an education programme that empowers people in every community to engage with, and participate in, orchestral music.
 Its flagship Orchestra Unwrapped project for schools encompasses concerts, in-school workshops and teacher training, delivered in partnership with Music Hubs; intergenerational creative music-making community project Hear and Now brings together people living with dementia and their carers with young musicians; and urban-classical project Symphonize engages vulnerable teenagers.

 The Orchestra works with a wide range of higher education institutions across its residencies, including with our Strategic Partner in Leicester, De Montfort University, which brings a wealth of opportunities for students.

-In the 2018/19 season the Orchestra performs extensively in Europe and undertakes three major international tours.
+In the 2018/19 season the Orchestra performed extensively in Europe and undertook three major international tours.
 Salonen leads a tour to China and South Korea in October 2018.
 The Philharmonia travels to Cartagena, Colombia, in January 2019, in a project that brings together live performances and digital installation Universe of Sound.
 And in March 2019, Salonen leads a US tour that features two performances at Lincoln Center, New York, and visits CAL Performances in Berkeley, California.